|

 inside and outside the Party.
 In January 1981, she was sentenced to

-death, deferred for two years, and deprived of political rights for
+death, deferred for 2 years, and deprived of political rights for

 life by the Special Court under the Supreme People's Court of the